Skip to main content

 Update your LinkedIn profile today.
 The first thing a recruiter does after moving your status to "Under Consideration" is look you up on LinkedIn.
 If your headline still says "Open to Work" or your experience section is incomplete, you are leaving a weak impression at the exact moment someone is forming one.
 Update your headline to reflect your target role, make sure your last two positions have bullet points, and turn off the green "Open to Work" banner - it signals desperation to recruiters.

 Prepare for the recruiter screening call now.
-The next step after "Under Consideration" is almost always a recruiter phone screen, and this is exactly where investing in salary negotiation coaching for job offers or tech career coaching pays off to prepare your financial positioning early.
+The next step after "Under Consideration" is almost always a recruiter phone screen, and this is exactly where preparing your financial positioning early with salary negotiation coaching for job offers or tech career coaching pays off.
 Here is exactly how to prepare for the recruiter call that comes next.
 Most candidates treat this as casual.
 It is not.
 The recruiter is deciding whether to spend their political capital moving you forward to the hiring manager.
 Have your "tell me about yourself" answer under 90 seconds, know the job description cold, and prepare two specific questions about the team or role.
 Candidates who walk into this call prepared get moved forward at a significantly higher rate than those who improvise.

 Run your resume through a Premium ATS Scanner.
 You passed Workday's initial scan, but the hiring manager may still request an updated resume before the interview stage.
 Use a Premium ATS Resume Scanner to check your resume against the exact job description keywords right now.
 Free scanners often miss critical formatting errors.